matchish/laravel-scout-elasticsearch/README.md

 package.
 Using this package, you are free to take advantage of all of Laravel Scout’s great features, and at the same time leverage the complete set of ElasticSearch’s search experience.

-If you need any help, [stack overflow](https://stackoverflow.com/questions/tagged/laravel-scout%20laravel%20elasticsearch) is the preffered and recommended way to ask support questions.
+If you need any help, [stack overflow](https://stackoverflow.com/questions/tagged/laravel-scout%20laravel%20elasticsearch) is the preferred and recommended way to ask support questions.

 ## :two_hearts: Features